CADvanced/cadvanced/README.md

 This repository is the FiveM resource that provides integration between CADvanced (https://cadvanced.app) and FiveM.

 The resource is offered as an optional, free plugin with all CADvanced plans.

+The commit messages are pretty poor, they were purely for my benefit when developing the resource, please forgive me...